 Q: How do I declare a concentration in English?

-A: After consulting the requirements for the concentration and determining that you want to concentrate in English (concentration code ENGL), students who have not previously filed a paper concentration form must file an online Declaration form via the Advising Sidekick (ASK).
+A: After consulting the requirements for the concentration and determining that you want to concentrate in English (concentration code ENGL--new), students must file an online Declaration form via the Advising Sidekick (ASK).

 Students will be assigned automatically and alphabetically to a department concentration advisor.
 Next, the student must meet with the assigned concentration advisor during office hours.
 The advisor will review the concentration declaration and course plan and answer any questions that may arise.
 Once the advisor has approved the declaration in the ASK system, the student will officially be considered an English concentrator.

 Q: How can I get transfer credit for a course I took at another school?

 A: For 2018-19, you must meet with Professor Rolland Murray, Director of Undergraduate Studies.
 Only the Director of Undergraduate Studies can approve transfer credit for English courses taken at other institutions.
 The Registrar's office has a form for both preliminary and retroactive approval.
 When you meet with Professor Murray to request approval, you must bring with you the Registrar's transfer credit forms, plus the following: (1) a course description that explains in some detail the subject, approach, required reading, and assignments of the course for which you're seeking credit, and (2) an official transcript with grade received (if you've already taken the course).
 It may be necessary for you to provide the course syllabus and examples of papers written, particularly if you're trying to determine Brown English course equivalents.